LordManta/SugarCubesJS/README.md

 A reaction of a MM is just the acquisition (sampling) of the inputs, compute the transition function to get the next state of the system and compute the output function to know what is produced in response to the entries.
 Simple ?

-Well now on the synchronous approach the idea is to add a first property which is that the input set and the output set are in fact part of the same set (an union of those two sets) called the environment set (one can also this that the internal state of the program could also be a part of this set).
+Well now on the synchronous approach the idea is to add a first property which is that the input set and the output set are in fact part of the same set (an union of those two sets) called the environment set (one can also add this, that the internal state of the program could also be a part of this set).
 Hence, inputs and outputs are simultaneous.
-So this restrict acceptable output functions to the ones that doesn't override entries.
+So, this restrict acceptable output functions to the ones that doesn't override entries.
 We also introduce a second property which is that transition function and output function must be deterministic.
 Those restrictions on transition function and output function leads to constraints on reactive program semantics : about *causality dependences*, and *deterministic behavior*.

 Therefore, *Synchronous/reactive* model defines a strong *time type system* which enforce correctness of a program in a perfectly determined execution environment modulo the entries of the system.
 Programs define at each instant which outputs are produced and how the system's internal state evolves.